neoapps-dev/FlameStudio/README.md

 - Android SDK (optional, for build for Android)
 - A computer, of course :) (Running Windows 10+, GNU/Linux, or macOS)
 - A code editor or IDE (e.g., Visual Studio Code, IntelliJ IDEA)

+#### NOTE: THIS IS STILL IN ALPHA, NOT WORKING RIGHT NOW.
+JUST A UI.